The way you manage the hierarchy of your

 GridLayouthas a similar issue.
 While this container also allows relative positioning, it normally avoids double taxation by pre-processing the positional relationships among child views.
 However, if the layout uses weights or fill with the

-Gravityclass, the benefit of that preprocessing is lost, and the framework may have to perform multiple passes if it the container were a
+Gravityclass, the benefit of that preprocessing is lost, and the framework may have to perform multiple passes if the container were a

 Multiple layout-and-measure passes are not, in themselves, a performance burden.
 But they can become so if they’re in the wrong spot.
 You should be wary of situations where one of the following conditions applies to your container: